 The Fund, through its investment in the Subsidiary, is exposed to the credit risk of the Subsidiary.
 At 31 December 2020 the Subsidiary's assets substantially consist of investments in private companies.
-At 31 December 2020, all of the Subsidiary's investments were held by the custodian, AO Raiffeisenbank.
+At 31 December 2020, certain of the Subsidiary's investments were held by the custodian, AO Raiffeisenbank and certain other investments were held directly by the Fund.
 Bankruptcy or insolvency of the custodian may cause the Subsidiary's rights with respect to these securities to be delayed or limited.
 The Investment Manager regularly monitors its risk by monitoring the credit quality of the custodian on a regular basis.
 The current credit rating of the custodian is BBB (2019: BBB-) as determined by Fitch Ratings.